blakeshelley10/CampUs/Sprint3.md

 ## Frontend Work Completed:
+- Revamped the previous naviation bar.
+Our first imeplementation of the navigation bar was rough and a dated design that was not very pleasing on the eyes.
+The new navigation bar is modern and was modeled after those seen on popular websites.
+It displays the current page the user is viewig.
+- Added user authentication functionallity.

 ## Backend Work Completed:
 - Added CRUD functionality for the Event objects which represent campus events displayed on the website.
 The frontend team is able to create, read, update, and delete events as a user accesses the website through the client.